BedanNjoroge/SyriaTel_Customer_Churn/README.md

 **Business Objective**

-The aim of this project is to analyze customer minutes, calls, charge and other variables to predict whether a customer will churn doing business with Syriatel or not.
+The aim of this project is to analyze customer minutes, calls, charges, and other variables to predict whether a customer will churn doing business with Syriatel or not.

 **The Data**